 As the first fish in the new system begin to thrive, they produce ammonia.
 Without any Nitrosomonas colonies established to consume this toxin, levels climb and spike until the ammonia-loving bacteria population catches up.
 Ammonia levels then start to decline once the rate of ammonia production is less than the rate at which it is broken down by the bacteria.

 Nitrite goes through a very similar spike.
 Nitrite is produced through the biological activities of Nitrosomonas as they consume ammonia.
-As their numbers increase, so does the amount of nitrite, and in turn the nitrite-hungry Nitrobacter will begin booming from the abundance of nutrients.
+As their numbers increase, so does the amount of nitrite, and in turn the population of nitrite-hungry Nitrobacter will begin booming from the abundance of nutrients.
 Nitrite levels will rise until the number of bacteria has increased to the point at which they break down the nitrite faster than it is being produced.

 The end product of this whole process is nitrate.
-Nitrate, in low concentrations, is not toxic to fish and invertebrates, but can cause other problems in the aquarium.
+Nitrate, in low concentrations, is not as toxic to fish and invertebrates, but can cause other problems in the aquarium.
 The best way to control nitrate is through regular partial water changes.

-|How long does the cycle take?
+How long does the cycle take?

 Typically, new aquariums can be cycled in 2 to 6 weeks, but the actual length of time depends on many factors: